kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 The Toolkit supports provisioning and / or configuring an alternative search backend (Elasticsearch or OpenSearch) for [GitLab Advanced Search](https://docs.gitlab.com/ee/user/search/advanced_search.html).

 :information_source:&nbsp; The Reference Architectures [don't proffer guidance on sizing Search backends at this time](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#configure-advanced-search).
 This is due to search backend requirements varying notably depending on data shape and search index design.
-However as a general guidance in testing we've found that sizing the Search backends similarly to the Gitaly nodes looks to be a good starting point that you can then adjust accordingly.
+However, as a general guidance in testing we've found that sizing the Search backends similarly to the Gitaly nodes looks to be a good starting point that you can then adjust accordingly.

 When using an alternative search backend the following changes apply when deploying via the Toolkit: